kingledion/tokio-webserver/README.md

 ### GET `/product/{product-id}`

-Returns the name and price of the product with the given product-id.
+Returns the name and price of the product with the given product-id with http code `200`.
 Example:
 ```
 {
   "id": "125",